What is a Writing Minilesson?

 Writing minilessons are brief, focused, explicit lessons that help children understand and apply the characteristics of effective writing and nurture their ability to write with purpose, imagination, and voice.
-Each minilesson engages children in inquiry that leads to the discovery of a general principle from The Literacy Continuum.
+Each minilesson engages children in inquiry that leads to the discovery of a technique or strategy that they can try out immediately.

 Focus learning on a single idea so children can apply the learning and build on it daily